Baked Cod Fillets With Brussels Sprouts

 For cod crust paste

-• 2 large cloves of garlic, finely diced or grated
+• 2 large cloves garlic finely diced or grated

 • 1 teaspoon ground cumin